 SHOULD I RUN IN THE MORNING OR THE EVENING?

-As long as you are clocking up the miles, it doesn’t matter whether you run in the daytime or the evening.
-The time that is best for you will often come down to a personal preference or it could be that you can only fit it in at a certain time of day.
+If you are keeping to your personal schedule, it doesn’t matter whether you run during the day, whether this is in the morning or the evening.
+It comes down to personal preference and finding the time to fit running around the rest of your day.
 Find what works for you and stick to that routine.

 RUNNING WARM UP

 In order to avoid injury, it is essential that you warm up prior to each run.
-A few small exercises will suffice and you can warm up all of your muscles in around five minutes.
-Begin with a walk or a slow jog and get the blood flowing.
+A few small exercises will suffice, and you can warm up all your muscles in around five minutes.
+Begin with a walk or a slow jog to get the blood flowing.
 From here add in a few dynamic stretches to your running warm up.

 Dedicate more time to warming up and stretching if you choose to run on a morning or it is particularly cold outside.

 Do not feel guilty if your motivation starts to dip, this is not uncommon and there are several ways to combat it.
 A music playlist that psyches you up is a great way to regain your motivation and push you further.
 Also, the longer you put off your run the harder it will become to walk out of the door, it is best just to get out and go for it.